 A JSON document (JSON or Avro instance/schema), as well as a JSON5 document, is each made up of object strings, value strings, operators, numbers and keywords.
 In Text View, each category of items can be displayed in a different color (see screenshot above) according to settings you make in the Options dialog (screenshot below).
 You can set the colors of the various JSON components in the Text Fonts section of the Options dialog (screenshot below).
 In the combo box at top left, select JSON, and then select the required color (in the Styles pane) for each JSON item.

 |Note:||JSON5 syntax—but not JSON syntax—allows for comments.
 Comments in JSON5 are delimited like this: // comment // or /* comment */.|

 The syntax of a JSON document (JSON or Avro instance/schema) can be checked by selecting the command XML | Check Well-Formedness (F7).
 The results of the well-formed check are displayed in the Messages window (screenshot below).

 The error message in the screenshot above points out an error in the document: An opening curly brace occurs at a location where a colon is expected.

-Auto-completion is enabled when the JSON document (JSON instance/schema) being edited is associated with a schema.
+Auto-completion is enabled when the JSON document (JSON instance/schema or Avro schema) being edited is associated with a schema.

 •If the document is a JSON/JSON5 instance, then a JSON schema must be assigned to the instance in order for auto-completion to be enabled.